 Former Midshipmen Seeking Readmission

 Separated midshipmen are required to be out one year prior to readmission.
 The Academic Board normally meets in February and November to review requests for readmission.
 Candidates for readmission need to have a readmission file complete approximately one month prior to the Academic Board that they desire to go before.
 If you have a compelling reason to request readmission other than February or November when the Academic Board normally reviews readmission requests, you need to put your request in writing to the Dean of Admissions, and efforts will be made to forward your request to the Board when your readmit file is complete.
-To be considered, please note that all required paperwork is due to the Office of Admissions no later than March 10, 2020.
-The Academic Board will be reviewing the files for those requesting readmission on March 24, 2020.
+To be considered, please note that all required paperwork is due to the Office of Admissions no later than November 3, 2020.
+A date of November 17, 2020 has been scheduled for the Academic Board to review all requests.

 Steps for Readmission